Motivic invariant of real polynomial functions and Newton polyhedron: Arc spaces and Newton polyhedron s

-since $m_f(a)=k$.
-Therefore the difference between $P_k(\gamma)$ and $Q_k(\gamma)$ lies in the value of $m_f$.
-In particular, we are lead to focus on the levels of the piecewise linear function $m_f-s$ defined on the dual of the Newton polyhedron of $f$, and more precesely on the subsets defined by $m_f=k$ and $m_f<k$ for a given integer $k\in \mathbb N$.
+since $m_f(a)$ is equal to $k$ for those $a$ \coGR{appearing} in the summation.
+Using this expression of $P_k(\gamma)$, we see that the difference between $P_k(\gamma)$ and $Q_k(\gamma)$ lies in the value of $m_f$ \coGR{at} $a\in (\mathbb N^*)^n$.
+In particular, in order to understand the powers of $\LL$ in the expression\coGR{s} of $P_k(\gamma)$ and $Q_k(\gamma)$, we are lead to focus on the levels of the piecewise linear function $m_f-s$ defined on the dual of the Newton polyhedron of $f$, and more precisely on the subsets defined by $m_f=k$ and $m_f<k$ for a given integer $k\in \mathbb N^*$.
 In the sequel, we denote by $h$ the function $h=m_f-s$. \end{rem}